Homosexuality in China: Gay, lesbian and queer culture in contemporary mainland China

-Recent occurrences
+Later occurrences

 In 2009, a male couple held a symbolic wedding in public and China Daily took the photo of the two men in a passionate embrace across its pages.
 Other symbolic gay and lesbian weddings have been held across the country and have been covered positively by the Chinese media.

 In 2012, Luo Hongling, a university professor, committed suicide because she knew her husband was a gay man.
 She alleged their marriage was just a lie since the man could not admit he was gay to his parents.
-Luo was considered a "homowife", local slang for a woman married to a homosexual male akin to the English term "beard".
+Luo was considered a "tongqi", local slang for a woman married to a homosexual male akin to the English term "beard".

 In 2016, the State Administration of Press, Publication, Radio, Film and Television banned images of homosexuals on television.

 On April 13, 2018, Sina Weibo, one of China's largest and most popular microblogging platforms, announced a new policy to ban all pieces of contents related to pornography, violence, and homosexuality.
-According to Weibo, this act was requested by the "Network(Cyber) Security Law."
+According to Weibo, this act was requested by the "Network(Cyber) Security Law".
 However, it is unclear which "Network Security Law" Weibo was referring to.
 In the newest edition of "People's Republic of China Network(Cyber) Security Law" put into effect on June 1, 2017, by the government, media related to pornography is banned, yet the issue of homosexuality is not mentioned.
 It remains unclear if Weibo's decision reflects its company's own discrimination against the LGBTQ community, or if it foreshadows the government's future policy against this group.

 Weibo's announcement led to the anger of China's LGBTQ community as well as many other Chinese citizens.
 A Weibo user called "Zhu Ding Zhen 竹顶针" made a post, saying, "I am gay, what about you? 我是同性恋，你呢？" This post was read more than 2.4 billion times and shared by about 3 million users, commented by 1.5 million users, and liked by 9.5 million users in less than 3 days.
-On April 16, Weibo posted another announcement to reverse its previous decision, stating that Weibo would stop banning pieces of contents related to homosexuality and expressed thanks to its users’ "discussions" and "suggestions."
+On April 16, Weibo posted another announcement to reverse its previous decision, stating that Weibo would stop banning pieces of contents related to homosexuality and expressed thanks to its users' "discussions" and "suggestions".

-In 2021, China's government has removed what it calls "sissy men" and effeminate men" from television making many in the country's LGBTQ community feel "deeply uneasy."
-The is also as films with gay characters like "Call Me By Your Name" and "Bohemian Rhapsody" have been curbed in the country.
+In 2021, China's government began to crack down on the presence of what it called "sissy men" and "effeminate men" in television, making many in the country's LGBTQ community feel "deeply uneasy".
+Films with gay characters like Call Me By Your Name and Bohemian Rhapsody have also been curbed in the country.